wordofwarning/wordofwarning.org/current/2015-autumnwinter/makishi/index.md

 # ABOUT THE SHOW - GENERIC
 artist: "Stacy Makishi" # the name of the artist or company
-show: "Vesper Time" # the name of the show
+show: "VesperTime" # the name of the show
 artist_size: 1
 show_size: 2
 header_image: "header.jpg"